Bregman-Wasserstein divergence: geometry and applications: Bregman-Wasserstein divergence

 Rearranging, we get

-where $\pi_{\sigma}^{Y}$ is the coupling on $Y \times Y$ induced by $\sigma$.
-Thus the Bregman-Wasserstein divergence $\mathscr{B}(\mu_0, \mu_1)$ is, up to additive and multiplicative constants, the negative (maximized) log likelihood of the optimal matching.
-In statistical terms, \eqref{eqn:exp.family.BW} may be interpreted in terms of a model-based clustering problem where the parameters $\theta_i$ and their relative frequencies are known.
-One may extend this interpretation to arbitrary $\mu_0, \mu_1 \in \mathcal{P}(M)$.
-Note that the point here is not to propose a methodology for clustering, but to give a direct probabilistic interpretation of the Bregman-Wasserstein divergence.
-Nevertheless, the relation with exponential family will likely suggest new applications of the Bregman-Wasserstein divergence.
+where $\pi_{\sigma}^{\Y}$ is the coupling on $\Y \times \Y$ induced by $\sigma$.
+Thus, the Bregman-Wasserstein divergence $\mathscr{B}(\mu_0, \mu_1)$ is, up to additive and multiplicative constants, the negative (maximized) log likelihood of the optimal matching.
+One may easily extend this interpretation to arbitrary $\mu_0, \mu_1 \in \mathcal{P}(\M)$.
+We believe that the relation with exponential family will yield new applications of the Bregman-Wasserstein divergence.

-\begin{example} Let $\mathbb{P}_0$ be the uniform distribution on the open hypercube $Y = (-1, 1)^d$, and consider the corresponding exponential family $M = \{\mathbb{P}_{\theta}\}_{\theta \in \mathbb{R}^d}$.
+\begin{example} Let $\mathbb{P}_0$ be the uniform distribution on the open hypercube $\Y = (-1, 1)^d$, and consider the corresponding exponential family $\M = \{\mathbb{P}_{\theta}\}_{\theta \in \mathbb{R}^d}$.
 The corresponding Bregman generator is

-and the mirror map $D\Omega: X \rightarrow Y$ is given by
+and the mirror map $D\Omega: \X \rightarrow \Y$ is given by

 The inverse mirror map, which acts component-wise, is not explicit but can be implemented efficiently.
-In Figure \ref{fig:optimal_matching} we illustrate the solution of the optimal matching problem \eqref{eqn:exp.family.BW} where $d = 2$ and the empirical distributions $\mu_0^Y, \mu_1^Y$ are simulated.\footnote{The optimal matching was computed in \texttt{R} using the \texttt{transport} package \cite{Rtransport}.}
+In Figure \ref{fig:optimal_matching} we illustrate the solution of the optimal matching problem \eqref{eqn:exp.family.BW}, where $d = 2$ and the empirical distributions $\mu_0^{\Y}, \mu_1^{\Y}$ are simulated.\footnote{The optimal matching was computed in \texttt{R} using the \texttt{transport} package \cite{Rtransport}.}

 \end{example}